Romeo and Juliet (Prokofiev): Recordings

 Sergei Prokofiev himself made the first recording of music from the ballet, with the Moscow Philharmonic Orchestra in 1938.
 Since then, there have been recordings of the full score, as well as various excerpts such as the orchestral suites the composer prepared.
-Leopold Stokowski conducted the NBC Symphony Orchestra in a rare stereo recording in 1954.
+Leopold Stokowski conducted the NBC Symphony Orchestra in an early stereo recording in 1954.
 Gennady Rozhdestvensky and the Symphony Orchestra of the Bolshoi Theatre recorded the full score in 1959.
-André Previn with the London Symphony Orchestra and Lorin Maazel with the Cleveland Orchestra both made recordings of the complete score in 1973.
-Michael Tilson Thomas conducted the San Francisco Symphony Orchestra in 1995, in selections from the score, both for RCA Victor.
+André Previn with the London Symphony Orchestra and Lorin Maazel with the Cleveland Orchestra both made recordings of the complete score in 1973; these landmark recordings meant wider Western audiences could hear the full score on disc for the first time, and have served as references since their release.
+Erich Leinsdorf conducted the Los Angeles Philharmonic Orchestra for an audiophile recording of excerpts on the Sheffield Lab label released in 1978.
+Michael Tilson Thomas conducted the San Francisco Symphony Orchestra in 1995, in selections from the score, for RCA Victor.
 Georg Solti conducted the Chicago Symphony Orchestra in a recording coupled with the Classical Symphony.
 Valery Gergiev made two recordings, with the Kirov Orchestra in 1990 and with the London Symphony Orchestra in 2011.